You’ve heard of digital marketing consulting.

 In fact, if you’re only focusing on the two most known (i.e. oldest) channels, you’re missing some pretty big opportunities.

-That’s where a digital marketing consultantcomes in.
+That’s where an online marketing consultant comes in.
 They evaluate a brand’s specific audience and match it with the social media channels that represent the biggest opportunities and growth.

 Beyond that, they’ll make recommendations concerning boosted posts and social ads, depending on a businesses’ goals.

-Here are some social media statistics for 2019:
+Here are some social media statistics to know as you prep for 2021 marketing:

-- Over 3 billion people are on social media
+- A whopping 3.5 billion people are on social media (that’s almost half the world’s population!)

 Saying that digital marketing for social media is important is the understatement of the year.
-A consultant will understand how to use these statistics to theyour company’s advantageof your company.
+A consultant will understand how to use these statistics to your company’s advantage.

 A typical consulting process might look like this: